-2. Get in with the Food
+2. eat the Food

-3. Head out at Night
+3. Head out for the Night

 Jerusalem’s nightlife is not anything to rival Tel Aviv in scale, however, the city has a small number of hardcore bars where secular locals and students totally contradict the global image of a traditional and conservative city.
 Bars such as the Sira (4 Ben Sira Street), an underground-ish bar with regular live music, or hip cafe-bar, Uganda, (4 Aristobulus Street) where indie comics line the walls, and Palestinian beer is sold in the fridge, are good places to begin.
-Alternatively join the pub crawl every Wednesday night (70 NIS) and get a taste of the nightlife with a local guide.
+Alternatively, join the pub crawl every Wednesday night (70 NIS) and get a taste of the nightlife with a local guide.

 4. Explore the Neighborhoods

 Tourists in Jerusalem rarely venture beyond the Old City and the modern ‘City Center’, with some heading into the more exclusive (and very nice) areas such as Yemin Moshe and the German Colony.
 Yet cool Jerusalem doesn’t really reside there.
 In Rehavia, just adjacent to the City Center, you’ll find cool cafes and boutique shops which could be just a drop of Tel Aviv in Jerusalem, or in Nachlaot, just next to the Market, a previously religious neighborhood which is today becoming a popular spot for students.
 Walk in the streets and alleyways, drink a coffee in the neighborhood cafes, and begin to feel the insiders Jerusalem, the Jerusalem that locals know and love.